Tagline: Evil Has Finally Found a Home.

 Creighton Duke: “Well that makes me think of…a little girl in a pink dress…sticking a hot dog through a doughnut.”

-When a 23-year-old debut director is given free reign on a much-loved franchise there are bound to be critics, and the movie is far more miss than hit, with an end product that barely feels like a Friday the 13th entry.
+When a 23-year-old debut director is given free reign over a much-loved franchise there are bound to be critics, and the movie is far more miss than hit, with an end product that barely feels like a Friday the 13th entry.
 Still, Jason Goes to Hell does set up the long-anticipated Freddy vs Jason, and some Voorhees is still better than none.
 At least in my opinion.